 For the hobbyist, planting haskap varieties in ‘duos’ and ‘trios’ in your home garden or in containers on a patio is ideal.
 A duo is a combination of any two compatible early ripening varieties needed for successful pollination while a Trio is combination of three mid and late ripening varieties.

-We recommend Boreal Beast to be planted with Boreal Blizzard (mid ripening variety) and Boreal Beauty (late ripening variety).
-Boreal Beast’s bloom times overlap with both mid and late ripening haskap.
+We recommend Aurora to be planted with Indigo series, Tundra or Borealis.
+Similarly, Boreal Beast must be planted with Boreal Blizzard (mid ripening variety) and/or Boreal Beauty (late ripening variety).

 What type of starter plants do I need?